Colored vs. underlined links, or why the latter is better

-Here’s a screenshot of a paragraph from my article on NASA’s TESS telescope, where I changed the styling settings to display colored links.
+Below is a screenshot of a paragraph from my article on NASA’s TESS space telescope, where I’ve changed the styling settings to display colored links.

-Here’s the same paragraph styled with underlined links instead.
+Here’s the same paragraph with underlined links instead.

-In the second view, you can clearly tell that “Earth-like” and “habitable worlds” are links to distinct webpages whereas the first colored-links-only view would have you believe all three words point to the same webpage.
-This is a simple example but you can easily imagine scenarios where, say, sentences contain four consecutive links.
+In the second view, you can clearly tell that “Earth-like” and “habitable worlds” link to distinct webpages whereas the first colored-links-only view would have you believe all three words point to the same webpage.
+This is a simple example but it’s not hard to imagine sentences with even four consecutive links.

 Of course, you could argue that hovering the cursor above the link(s) tells you if the colored words represent one or more links.
 But that’s an unnecessary workaround, not a solution.
 More importantly, the argument fails on mobile devices where there’s simply no hover state.
 Let’s not forget that mobile devices are where majority of the people browse the Internet from.

-We could also argue that maybe having successive links in a sentence isn’t a good idea in the first place.
+Perhaps a better argument is that maybe having successive links in a sentence isn’t a good idea in the first place.
 But limiting how we write things just to avoid how we link things is a backward premise.
-Moreover, are we going to (be able to) convince millions of people to make sure not to do put successive links in a sentence?
-Yeah, no chance of that happening.
+Moreover, are we going to (be able to) convince millions of people to make sure not to put successive links in a sentence?
+Yeah, there’s no chance of that happening.

 If you indicate links on your website or blog only with color, people who are color blind might either have a hard time recognizing the links or won’t at all depending on the contrast between the color and its background.
 But they won’t miss an underlined link.